Tenant fees ban in England

 What is exempted from the banned list?

-However, the first 3 are all subject to additional restrictions as part of the legislation and landlords and agents will need to be mindful of these changes.
+However, all 4 are subject to additional restrictions as part of the legislation and landlords and agents will need to be mindful of these changes.

 Restrictions on rent